 Asthma and COVID-19 Summary

-There is not much known at this time of the risk for asthmatics specifically as it relates to the coronavirus.
 The virus causes asthma in other people, so asthmatics are likely to have similar symptoms.
 Proper hygiene is the most important thing you can do to prevent being sick as the virus is broken down by soap and water.
 Self-quarantine is important if you do feel you are ill.
 Make sure your medicines are up to date and that your asthma is well controlled.
 Take vitamins, eat healthy, exercise (when possible), and ensure that your stress levels are low to maintain a high immune response system.
 Make sure your home has a week’s supply of food, water, and medicine in the event of illness.
 Finally, if you suspect that you have contracted the disease, contact your Primary Care Physician for instructions on what to do next.

 Want to prep more?
 Read my 7 Allergy Friendly Pantry Recipes for meals you can make out of what you got.